benhutchinson/Data-Visualisation-Tax-Expenditure/README.md

 Tax-Data-Visualization
 ======================

 We were set a data visualisation challenge with the aim to provide a visual representation of UK public spending data for tax payers.
 HM Treasury freely provides a quarterly breakdown of financial expenditure, aggregating expenditure across departments.
-We decided to take advantage of this dataset and see if we could extend the data visualisation examples that the government provides on the [Cabinet Office web-site.](http://www.gist.cabinetoffice.gov.uk/oscar/2013-14/).
-We have chosen to take advantage of charting libraries such as D3.js in this project.
+We decided to take advantage of this dataset and see if we could extend the data visualisation examples that the government provides on the [Cabinet Office web-site.](http://www.gist.cabinetoffice.gov.uk/oscar/2013-14/)  We have chosen to take advantage of charting libraries such as Google Charts and D3.js in this project.
+Our project is [hosted here on Heroku.](https://taxvisuals.herokuapp.com/)

 ###The Data